Previous Title: Writing for the Canadian Workplace: Introduction

 Week 6: Editing and Finalizing Your Documents

 You might also be interested in Writing Well for Business: Advanced Topics.
 Take on more complex documents and audience situations, and learn how to approach challenging communication tasks.
-(Please note Writing for the Canadian Workplace: Introduction is not a pre-requisite to this more advanced course).
+(Please note Writing Well for Business is not a pre-requisite to this more advanced course).

 Our professional writing courses are purpose-built for online learning using UBC instructional design resources and tools.